 Food is loss or waste occurs throughout the supply chain, from initial agricultural production down to final household consumption.
 In medium- and high-income countries food is more often wasted at the consumption stage.
 Significant losses also occur early in the food supply chains in the industrialized regions.
 In low-income countries food losses and waste are mainly connected to financial, managerial and technical limitations in harvesting techniques, storage and cooling facilities in difficult climatic conditions, infrastructure, packaging and marketing systems.
-They mostly occur during the early and middle stages of the food supply chain; much less food is wasted
+They mostly occur during the early and middle stages of the food supply chain; much less food is wasted at the consumer level.
+Overall, on a per-capita basis, much more food is wasted in the industrialized world than in developing countries.

-&lt;sup>164 For instance, people in Germany eat on average 88 kg of meat per year and 137 kg of dairy products, which is more than a third of annual 700 kg food consumption (BMELV 2011 in von Witzke et al 2011) and more than twice the recommended maximum from a health perspective by organizations such as the World Cancer Research Fund, Deutsche Gesellschaft für Ernährung and others (von Witzke et al 2011).
+For instance, people in Germany eat on average 88 kg of meat per year and 137 kg of dairy products, which is more than a third of annual 700 kg food consumption (BMELV 2011 in von Witzke et al 2011) and more than twice the recommended maximum from a health perspective by organizations such as the World Cancer Research Fund, Deutsche Gesellschaft für Ernährung and others (von Witzke et al 2011).